Does HRT Cause Hair Loss?

 Vaginal Ostergren

-This type of HRT works by introducing estrogen and/or progesterone directly into the vagina, providing relief from menopausal symptoms such as hot flashes, night sweats, vaginal dryness and pain during intercourse.
+This type of HRT works by introducing oestrogen and/or progesterone directly into the vagina, providing relief from menopausal symptoms such as hot flashes, night sweats, vaginal dryness and pain during intercourse.
 In addition to providing relief from menopausal symptoms, Vaginal Ostergren can also help prevent osteoporosis and reduce the risk of heart disease.
 While this form of HRT does have some side effects, many women find it to be an effective way to manage their menopausal symptoms without taking oral medications.

 Additionally, Vaginal Ostergren may be beneficial for those who wish to avoid hormone therapy altogether due to health concerns or religious beliefs.